Journal of Innovative Agriculture | Volume 10 Issue 1 | Pages: 12-25 | Doi : 10.37446/jinagri/rsa/10.1.2023.12-25

 Azage, T., Berhanu, G., Hoekstra, D., Berhanu, B., & Yoseph, M. (2013).
 Smallholder dairy production and marketing systems in Ethiopia: IPMS experiences and opportunities for market-oriented development (Project Working Paper No. 31).
 IPMS (Improving Productivity and Market Success) of Ethiopian Farmers.
 Nairobi, Kenya.

 Berhane, H. (2017).
-Ethiopian cattle genetic resource and unique characteristics under a rapidly changing production environment-A review.
-Int.
-J. Sci.
-Res.
-(IJSR), 6(2), 1959-1968.
+Ethiopian cattle genetic resource and unique characteristics under a rapidly changing production environment: A review.
+International Journal of Scientific Research, 6(2), 1959-1968.

 Berhanu, T., Abebe, G., Thingtham, J., Tusdri, S., & Prasanpanich, S. (2017).
-Availability of feed resources for goats in pastoral and agro-pastoral districts of south omo zone, Ethiopia.
+Availability of feed resources for goats in pastoral and agro-pastoral districts of South Omo Zone, Ethiopia.
 International Journal of Research-Granthaalayah5(3), 154-160.

-Central Statistical Agency(CSA) (2021).
-Agricultural sample survey report on livestock and livestock characteristics (private peasant holdings).
-In statistical bulletin.
-Addis Ababa, 2, 1–199.
+Central Statistical Agency (CSA) (2021).
+Agricultural sample survey report on livestock and livestock characteristics (private peasant holdings) (Statistical bulletin Vol. 2).
+CSA.

 Chufa, A., Tadele, Y., & Hidosa, D. (2022).
-Assessment on livestock feed resources and utilization practices in Derashe special district, southern-western Ethiopia: status, challenges and opportunities.
+Assessment on livestock feed resources and utilization practices in Derashe special district, southern-western Ethiopia: Status, challenges and opportunities.
 Journal of Veterinary Medicine and Animal Sciences5(1), 1110.

 Dejene, M. (2014).
 Livestock feed marketing in Ethiopia: Challenges and opportunities for livestock development.
 Agricultural Economics and Rural Development, 4(2A), 35–45.